theskyinflames/docker-eclipse/README.md

   ./build.sh
 ```
 ## Environment variables
-Before startint the eclipse in a docker container, first is it necessary to set the environment variables:
+Before starting the eclipse in a docker container, first is it necessary to set the environment variables:

 * *ECLIPSE_WORKSPACE*: Eclipse workspace path in the host.
 * *ECLIPSE_PLUGINS_DIRECTORY*: Directory to save the eclipse plugins and configuration.
 It's the *~/.eclipse* directory equivalent in the host.